lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 ## Predicting Ridership Per Station

-Using Gradient Descent, we can determine a set of theta values that can help us predict ridership at a station using the following variables: rain, precipi, Hour and meantempi.
+Using Gradient Descent, we can collect a set of theta values that can help us predict ridership at a station using the following variables: rain, precipi, Hour and meantempi.

 In our model, we set a learning rate of 0.5 - a happy medium between learning too fast and overutilising our computational resources - and the value 50 as the number of iterations.
 With this, we get the following Theta results for each of the features, respectively: 3.57746093e+00   1.12934079e+01   2.04990276e+02  -2.66371483e+01.

-Why would provide us with an r squared is 0.45804446474.
-Not exactly ideal but someway toward working through an accuractely prediction.
+Which would provide us with an r-squared values of 0.45804446474 for our features.
+Not exactly ideal but moves us someway toward achieving an accuractely prediction.

 ([gradient_descent.py](https://github.com/lextoumbourou/study-notes/blob/master/ud359-intro-to-data-science/final_project/gradient_descent.py))